joesixpack/stakewars-III-challenges/5/README.md

 This script will compile, install, initialize, autostart and autorun 24/7 a new NEAR node, install NEAR-CLI to interact with the chain, install node monitoring tools (accessible via browser at http://yourserverIP:3000), as well as install a firewall with only the necessary ports opened.

+A backup copy of your node and validator keys have been archived as moniker.factory.shardnet.near.tar.gz in your user home directory.
+These keys are necessary to restore your node and validator (to be setup later).
+If you re-run this script, it will check for this archive to pe present and extract the keys instead of creating new ones.

 At this step, enter 1 or enter:

 ![image](https://user-images.githubusercontent.com/23145642/188014037-4b8a1950-6dd9-4ef5-a048-e72fdf761c42.png)